manuelmessmer/QuESo/README.md

 Before using TIBRA, please check if all unit tests pass: `./run_tests all`

-A simple example how to use TIBRA can be found here: [Example](https://github.com/manuelmessmer/TIBRA/tree/main/examples/cantilever).
+Two examples how to use TIBRA can be found here: [Example](https://github.com/manuelmessmer/TIBRA/tree/main/examples).

 ## Installation (Linux)
 Required dependencies (C++):